FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Developers Guide.md

 >WARNING: Whatever you do, DO NOT EDIT or alter these files as you will destabilize your PSD experience and environment.

 # Logging via Write-PSDLog
 Logging in all PSD modules is and should be accomplished via a new **Write-PSDLog** function found in PSDUtility.psm1.
-Developers, coders and customizers should leverage this new function to capture output for logging and or debug purposes.
+Developers, coders and customizers should leverage this new function to capture output for logging and/or debug purposes.
 The following syntax should be used or duplicated:

     Write-PSDLog -Message "$($MyInvocation.MyCommand.Name): <<your message our output>>